 Remember to share the trail, walk through mud - not around it, and leave one earbud out if listening to music.
 Stay alert and be sure you can hear a bike bell ring, or a rattlesnake rattle.

 Mount Galbraith Park stands alone in the Jeffco Open Space system as hiker-only in its entirety.
 At Centennial Cone Park, open from February to November, the alternating use calendar is enforced on WEEKENDS.
 Hikers are permitted on odd-numbered dates, bikers on even-numbered dates.
-On WEEKDAYS, the trails are multiple use.
+On WEEKDAYS, the trails are shared-use.

-Dogs are welcome in all of the Jeffco Open Space parks, with the exception of the Lookout Mountain Nature Center Preserve.
+Dogs are welcome in all of the Jeffco Open Space parks.
 Dogs must be leashed and under control at all times.
 Immediately pick up dog waste, pack it out of the park and dispose of it in a trash can.
 Dog waste left on the ground pollutes groundwater and poses health risks to human and pets alike.

 Clear Creek Canyon, North Table Mountain, and Cathedral Spires Parks offer a variety of rock climbing crags.
 New proposed routes must go before the Fixed Hardware Review Committee.
-Visit the Climb Jeffco website for more information.
+Visit the Climbing website for more information.

 Jeffco Open Space offers multi-use trails ranging in difficulty and technical ability.
 Sharing the trail is every visitor's responsibility; however, mountain bikers should remember that when encountering other trail visitors, certain trail courtesy is expected: